samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 }
 ```

-At this stage it's a pretty simple component that provides bindings for some movies (the ones we want to show in the list) as well as a title.
+At this stage, it's a pretty simple component that provides bindings for some movies (the ones we want to show in the list) as well as a title.
 We're providing the `movies` binding because we're going to be using this component to display a list of movies from a bunch of different sources — the search result, the popular movies and the watch list.
-All of these things are essentially just different lists of the same `Movie` type, so it makes sense to re—use this component as much as possible.
+All of these things are essentially just different lists of the same `Movie` type, so it makes sense to reuse this component as much as possible.

 Open `movielist.html` and replace the default markup with this: